darkrenaissance/darkfi/doc/src/testnet/node.md

 After some blocks have been generated we will see some `DRK` in our test wallet.
-On a different shell, navigate to `contrib/localnet/darkfid-single-node` folder again and scan for new blocks
+On a different shell(or tmux pane in the session), navigate to `contrib/localnet/darkfid-single-node` folder again and check wallet balance

 ```
-$ ../../../drk -c drk.toml scan
-$ ../../../drk -c drk.toml wallet --balance
+$ ./wallet-balance.sh
 ```

 Don't forget that when using this local node, all operations